-The University has launched a new strategy for Equality, Diversity and Inclusion and our progress has been recognised through achievement of three additional Athena SWAN Bronze awards (from the School of Literature and Languages and Department of Mechanical Engineering Sciences).
-The University of Surrey currently holds an institutional Athena SWAN Bronze award, one departmental Silver award and seven departmental Bronze awards.
+The University has launched a new strategy for Equality, Diversity and Inclusion and our progress has been recognised through achievement of two additional Athena Swan Bronze awards (from the Department of Maths and the Department of Music and Media).
+The University of Surrey currently holds an institutional Athena Swan Bronze award, one departmental Silver award and eleven departmental Bronze awards.
 We have also expanded our equality reporting to include a regular ethnicity pay gap analysis to better inform our action plans.